curio-heart/obsidian-wyrd/README.md

 ## About Wyrd

+> A quick note: Wyrd is still very much a work-in-progress, as visible with the [roadmap](#Roadmap) below.
+There are a number of sections that I haven't had a chance to change yet; the work so far represents the vast majority of what I use on a regular basis.

 Wyrd is not minimal.

 It's expressive, colorful, and animated.

 I like to experiment with CSS to create something visually unique, so familiar styles have unusual touches...